VeerOneGPT/galileo-glass-ui/docs/components/glass-timeline.md

 The `GlassTimeline` component provides a sophisticated way to display chronological data with physics-based animations, customizable views, zooming, and interactions.
 It features glass styling and smooth animations that respect user motion preferences.

+**Note (v1.0.24):** The internal layout logic has been significantly refactored to use a more robust nested flexbox approach, resolving previous inconsistencies and overlap issues.
+This should provide a much more stable and predictable rendering across different browsers and viewports.

 ## Import

 ```tsx